shleeable/loops-server/INSTALLATION.md

 Loops is a TikTok-like video sharing platform (with [ActivityPub](https://activitypub.rocks) federation) built with Laravel.
 This guide covers installation, configuration, and deployment.

-> [!WARNING]
-> **S3-Compatible Storage Required**
-> Currently, Loops **requires an S3-compatible filesystem** (like AWS S3, MinIO, or DigitalOcean Spaces) for avatar and video storage.
-Support for local storage is on the way but is not yet implemented.
-Please ensure you have S3 credentials ready before proceeding.

 ## System Requirements

 ### Minimum Versions